SUN DOODLE

 Color Palette

 I was inspired by retro patterns when creating my own for Sun Doodle.
-I knew that I could incorporate many fun shapes and designs to could help make my brand more expressive.
-I encoorperated symbols that were in my secondary logo to make it cohesive.
+I knew that I could incorporate many fun shapes and designs to help make my brand more expressive.
+I incorporated symbols that were in my secondary logo to make it cohesive.

 MOCKUPS